 Fenugreek oil is found in the tomb of Tutankhamun and there is mention of fenugreek seeds in ancient medical books also.
 There are two types of fenugreek oil, fenugreek seed pressed oil which contains healthy fatty acids and fenugreek seed essential oil which contain volatile compounds with exceptional health benefits.
 There is another type of fenugreek oil called fenugreek infused oil which is prepared by soaking the seeds and other parts of fenugreek in a base oil of your choice and this oil can be made at home itself.
 Fenugreek oil has many healing properties.
-As an anti-viral it fights certain kinds of viruses and has some anticarcinogenic properties to fight cancer.
+As an anti-viral, it fights certain kinds of viruses and has some anticarcinogenic properties to fight cancer.

 Prevents Free Radical Damage

 Fenugreek oil is an antioxidant and prevents the cells from free radical damage.
 Being a Hypoglycemic it lowers blood glucose and as a Phytoestrogen it impersonates the female hormone estrogen.
-Fenugreek oil is efficient in boosting the blood circulation in the body and as an anti-inflammatory it reduces inflammation on the skin.
-Fenugreek oil acts as an able expectorant and helps to release the phlegm from the throat.
+Fenugreek oil is efficient in boosting blood circulation in the body and as an anti-inflammatory it reduces inflammation on the skin.
+Fenugreek oil acts as an able expectorant and helps to release phlegm from the throat.
 Fenugreek oil is a known neuro-protective because it protects the nervous system.
 The oil transforms the functioning of the immune system and is one of the few substances that boost beta cells of the pancreas.
 Fenugreek oil acts as a hypotensive and eases hypertension and is a good galactagogue because it promotes secretion of milk by the mammary glands.
 As an antispasmodic, fenugreek oil eases and prevents muscular spasms.
 Fenugreek oil blends well with cinnamon oil and is widely used in aromatherapy.
 The oil is yellow in colour with a hint of brown and has a powerful aroma which is scented but with bitter tones.
 Since the healing properties of Fenugreek oil is very good, it is widely used in a number of home remedies.

 Treatment of Acne

-Cultivated All over The World
+Cultivated all over The World

 Fenugreek oil is perfect to use as an expectorant and it can be taken in the form of a steam.
 Inhaling the steam of fenugreek oil aids the body in throwing out the phlegm.
 This inhalation is good for conditions which causes productive cough like bronchitis.
 The oil is widely used in aromatherapy for helping in many therapeutic actions.
-One can add about 4 or 5 drops of fenugreek oil to a vaporizer or diffuser or an oil burner to spread the wonderful aroma in the air.
+One can add about 4 or 5 drops of fenugreek oil to a vaporizer or diffuser or an oil burner to spread wonderful aroma in the air.
 The aroma of fenugreek reduces high blood pressure and provides a calming influence on the nervous system.

-Fenugreek oil is also good for diabetes by improving the glucose intolerance and lowering blood glucose levels.
+Fenugreek oil is also good for diabetes by improving glucose intolerance and lowering blood glucose levels.
 The oil stimulates the pancreas and reduces damage to beta cells.
 Fenugreek oil boosts insulin and this is a huge health benefit.
 Fenugreek oil can be diluted in base oil and one can add 2 or 3 drops to 1 tablespoon of sesame oil and drink it.
 Fenugreek oil is also good for normal kidney health because it exerts protective influence on the kidneys and the pancreas